KuzeyGorgulu/NorthString/README.md

 - 👋 Hi, I’m @NorthString
 - 👀 I’m interested in coding!
-- 🌱 I’m currently learning Python, Java, HTML, CSS, node.js
+- 🌱 I’m currently learning Python, HTML, CSS
 - 📫 How to reach me: You can easily send an e-mail to gorgulukuzey@gmail.com mail account!

 <!---